- Academic English Studies (ESL)

 Scandal, Sensation, and Fraud

-What happens to sin, the Socratic dialogue, and the “tragic flaw” in literature once skepticism begins to prevail over religious faith, the celebrity replaces the hero, and novels and newspapers supplant the tragedy and the epic?
-This course will focus on literary representations and historical case studies of scandal, sensation, and fraud.
-We will consider how the form of the novel emerges out of and contributes to scandal.
-We will explore the gender, class, and racial politics of sensation.
-We will also ask ourselves how different cultures rely on episodes of fraud to achieve self-definition.
-Along the way, we will study theories of the carnivalesque, moral panic, melodrama, and taboo.
-Students will write a final research paper on a recent scandal.
+What happens to sin, the Socratic dialogue, and the tragic flaw once skepticism begins to prevail over religious faith, the celebrity replaces the hero, and novels and newspapers supplant the tragedy and the epic?
+This course focuses on literary representations and historical case studies of scandal, sensation, and fraud.
+We will consider how the form of the novel emerged out of and contributed to scandal.
+We will explore the gender, class, and racial politics of sensationalism in the media.
+We will ask ourselves how different communities rely on episodes of fraud to achieve self-definition or as an outlet for fears and fantasies.
+Along the way, we will study theories of the double life, carnivalesque, moral panic, melodrama, satire, and taboo.
+This course invites students to think hard about how and why scandal narratives have come to occupy such a prominent place in our national discourse.
+What does our current appetite for scandalmongering signify?
+Students will write a final research paper on a scandal of their choosing.

 Ph.D., Political Science